DSC_0067.JPG

 In 2005 not a single student graduated from high school, technical school or college.

-Today, we have 130 students in the Scholarship Program.
+Today, we have about 120 students in the Scholarship Program.

 In 2007 average mean grades across classes 1 to 8 were 200.